 Having emerged from a turbulent history with one of the continent’s most cherished golf courses, Kennemer could do with a restoration of some of its tired and neglected bunkering but otherwise remains a charming links sure to satisfy even the most discerning golfer. (source) Photos © David Scaletti

-Oceanico Pinhal Golf Course « Blog Justteetimes.
+Alboran Golf « Blog Justteetimes.